 In this environment, if you have 1,000 samples to process, each takes a day to process, and available computing for 100 samples to run concurrently, then such processing will finish in 10 days (if all goes well).
 If you can reduce the time to process a single sample by 30%, you'll finish your processing in a week.

-With cloud computing, you are generally not constrained by resources in the same way.
-If you want to run 1,000 samples concurrently, you can generally do that (just be sure to request more Compute Engine Quota; if working in Terra, see this article).
-Reducing runtimes and compute resources will save you money, but you have other knobs to turn on money saving notably with preemptible VMs.
+With cloud computing, generally, you are not constrained by resources in the same way.
+If you want to run 1,000 samples concurrently, you can do that (just be sure to request more Compute Engine Quota; if working in Terra, see this article).
+Reducing runtimes and compute resources will save you money; but you have other knobs to turn on money saving, notably with preemptible VMs.
 Life science workflow runners, like Cromwell, are designed to take advantage of preemptible VMs).

-As a general approach to saving on compute costs, approach optimization in the following order:
+To save on compute costs, approach optimization in the following order

 Below are some specific suggestions around preemptible VMs and monitoring.

 Generally, Compute Engine avoids preempting too many instances from a single customer and will preempt instances that were launched most recently.
-This might be a bit frustrating at first, but in the long run, this strategy helps minimize lost work across your cluster.
+In the long run, this strategy helps minimize lost work across your cluster.
 Compute Engine does not charge you for instances if they are preempted in the first minute after they start running.

 So while running on a preemptible VM and getting preempted adds cost overhead (cutting into your savings), such preemptions tend to happen early and the additional cost is modest.

-Observations you may make about a workflow stage, once you have added monitoring:
+Observations you may make about a workflow stage, once you add monitoring:

 This workflow stage for the largest sample uses